IRTF-HRPC/.github/hrpccharter.md

 # Human Rights and Policy Considerations

+This research group aims to explore the relations between Internet architecture and human rights.
+It also aims to provide guidance to future protocol development and decision making where protocols impact or are informed by policies that serve the public interest and protect human rights.

 ## Background

 The research group takes as its starting point the problem statement that human-rights-enabling characteristics of the Internet might be degraded if they are not properly defined, described and sufficiently taken into account in protocol and standarization development.
 Not protecting these characteristics could result in (partial) loss of functionality and connectivity.